-All of the solderings that hold the phone together can fail.
+All of the soldering that holds the phone together can fail.

 Other parts of the internal components can outright snap in a number of locations.
 When that happens, the damage is severe, and the phone will likely fail to work at all.